Obama, playing ‘hype man,’ tries to jolt COP26

 After his speech, Obama motored to the University of Strathclyde to join a roundtable of youth leaders, some of whom are alumni of the Obama Foundation’s leadership programs.

 One such Obama Foundation scholar is Juan Carlos Monterrey-Gómez, who is now, at age 29, Panama’s lead negotiator at COP26.
 Gomez, the son of a small cattle rancher, credits the foundation for validating his work in climate and connecting him to a network of activists and policymakers.
-Before his speech, Obama was introduced by Sheila Babauta, another alumna of his foundation programs who a couple hours earlier was outside the security perimeter protesting COP26 on behalf of indigenous communities.
+Before his speech, Obama was introduced by Sheila Babauta, another alumna of his foundation programs who a couple hours earlier was outside the security perimeter protesting COP26 on behalf of Indigenous communities.

 Roundtables with former presidents and activism on the periphery — that kind of dynamic can break political blockades, said Babauta, 32, a legislator in the Northern Mariana Islands.